ubghacking/ubghacking.github.io/_posts/2020-05-12-nanobyte-oscp-review.md

 Because I purchased 30 days of lab time, I did not complete the exercises and submit a lab report.
 For those preparing for the OSCP, in looking back, I would recommend looking at this option.
 I wish I would have done the lab report, even though it is extensive.
 The lab report requires you have a write-up of ten machines you "pwned", as well as all the lab exercises in the PDF.
 The lab exercises are what scared me away since I wanted to focus on playing in the labs.
 I was able to root 20 machines in the lab, all MOSTLY on my own.
 That's all I "pwned" in my lab time.
 For the times I was stuck, I turned to the forums.
 The Offensive Security forums were very casual and useful.
 They were a great place to turn to for suggestions, post questions and even request nudges when stuck, similar to the HTB forums.
 I always used this a last-ditch effort, always trying and covering everything I could think of before reaching out for help.

-While in the labs, I started building my own automation tools to help me quicjly enumerate.
+While in the labs, I started building my own automation tools to help me quicly enumerate.
 These crude scripts took a list of IP's from a text file, and fed them into a script one liner that output it's findings into a directory of the IP for safe keeping and reporting.
 Here is an example of one of my scripts, gobuster_enum.sh:

 {% highlight python linenos %}
 #!/bin/bash